On gravito-inertial surface waves: Introduction

 The goal of this study is to present a geometrical description of these gravito-inertial surface waves, which are denoted below by Kelvin waves.
 Indeed, they share similar properties with surface waves studied by Lord Kelvin in oceanography \cite{thomson18801}.
 This is based on a reduction to the boundary of the wave equations, following our previous works on inertial \cite{CdV2023spectrum} and gravito-inertial waves \cite{vidal2024igw}.
-We consider an incompressible fluid in a smooth compact three-dimensional (3D) domain $D$, which is subject to a constant global rotation.
-The fluid is also supposed to be stably stratified in density with a constant Brunt-V\"ais\"al\"a frequency $N$.
-The motion of the fluid can be recovered from the pressure $\phi$, which satisfies a Poincar\'e equation inside $D$, and a Kelvin equation on the boundary $\partial D$.
-If the frequency $\omega$ is small enough, the Poincaré equation is elliptic.
-Thus, we can use the Dirichlet-to-Neumann operator (see Appendix \ref{app:dtn}) to reduce the Kelvin equation to a pseudo-differential equation on the boundary.
-In this case, the eigensolutions concentrate on the boundary for large covectors (i.e. large wave numbers in the physical terminology).